dsoto/ensp-202-notes/populations-and-samples.md

 The use of a sample to determine the characteristics of the larger population.

+## Statistical Significance

+A measure of the probability that the mean of a random sample from a subpopulation was randomly drawn from the larger population.

+For example, if you drew 10 random SSU students and they were all taller than 6 feet, this probably wasn't random but was at basketball team practice.

+## Effect Size

+This is the difference in the mean between an original distribution and the distribution after a treatment or from looking at a subpopulation.

 ## Central Limit Theorem

 The more observations you have in your sample, the higher the probability that the mean of your observation will be close to the population mean.

+## Descriptive Statistics

+Techniques used to characterize the measurements of a collection.

+Mean, median, and standard deviation fall in this category.